 Last night, I had to share the couch with Stunna, my son's pit bull puppy (whom I was babysitting).
 As I laid down to stretch out, Stunna immediately proceeded to edge between me and the couch, closed his eyes, and began to snore loudly in my ear.
 Not one to move a comfortable dog, I let him sleep there with me until I woke up this morning.

-Now, maybe this little scenario doesn't mean a lot to you but it speaks volumes about me and my idea about pit bull puppies and pit bull breeds in general.
-For so many years, I have heard about how "vicious" these dogs are, how "unpredictable" they are, and how "bad of pets" they make.
+Now, maybe this little scenario doesn't mean a lot to you, but it speaks volumes about me and my idea about pit bull puppies and the pit bull breed in general.
+For so many years, I have heard about how vicious these dogs are, how unpredictable they are, and how they are bad pets.
 Well, I have to tell you that from my experience, I think pit bulls are getting a very bad rap.
-Without knowing the specifics of each case, I think that they are a great breeds that have perhaps gotten some very bad press.
-I also feel a lot of those "bad apples" are those dogs that have been raised in the wrong way.
+Without knowing the specifics of each case, I think that they are a great breed that have perhaps gotten some very bad press.
+I also feel a lot of those bad apples are those dogs that have been raised in the wrong way.

 Pit Bulls Have Gotten a Bad Rap